shivani-CI/Kibble-Kitchen/README.md

 5. As a site user I can comment on recipes and leave feedback so that I can share my thoughts or improvements with the community.

-        AC1 Authenticate users can leave comments on individual recipe pages, which will be displayed below each recipe.
+        AC1 Authenticated users can leave comments on individual recipe pages, which will be displayed below each recipe.

         AC2 Upon submission, the comment is saved and displayed under the recipe.
 Users can see a list of comments, including who posted them and when.